 Forensic psychology is the study of criminal psychology in the context of the criminal justice system.
 For you to gain a better understanding of the overall definition, it is useful to separate out the two different terms.

 As explained above, forensic psychology involves many elements.
-These include applying clinical theory, research and practice to legal contexts.
-As-well as including exploring assessment and treatment options for people who interact with the legal system.
+These include applying clinical theory, research and practice to legal contexts, as well as exploring assessment and treatment options for people who interact with the legal system.
 Although this field of psychology relates to criminality and the law, the emphasis is on the clinical skills of the practitioner.

-Forensic psychology also involves being able to assess the risk of re-offending of individuals who have committed crimes.
-You could also spend time researching and developing appropriate rehabilitation programs for offenders.
-Forensic psychologists are also called upon to consider eyewitness testimony and to give evidence in a court setting.
+Forensic psychology also involves being able to assess the risk of re-offending for individuals who have committed crimes.
+You could also spend time researching and developing appropriate rehabilitation programmes for offenders, or else be called upon to consider eyewitness testimony and to give evidence in a court setting.